Cloud-CV/object-proposals/README.md

 Note:
         RIGOR requires boost and tbb libraries.
 Please follow the instruction at https://docs.google.com/document/d/19hEkfpPsRYnYHBBmWxI-EMFPkkO-fhhDx8Js4HFrKv8 to setup these libraries.
-        RIGOR does not support .mat as argument for calcrigorForIm function.
-It only accepts the image path.

 Evaluating proposals:
 =====================